abdulkader4513/precily/README.md

 ### Solution

-1. Cloned the provided github repo
+1. Cloned the provided GitHub repo

 2. Created requirements.txt in the root folder for the dependencies.
 Initially tried with opencv-python module but faced few issues.
 Upon researching, it was suggested to use opencv-python-headless instead.